National Development Office

 Helen Grant - Finance Manager read more

-Liz Powell - MEP Support Manager read more
+Liz Powell - LMEP Support Manager read more

 She worked for a number of years as Acting Head of Literature and Acting Head of Arts Participation in the Arts Council, and also held briefs in theatre, circus and dance, and as the Registrar of Aosdána.
 More recently Liz has worked in a freelance capacity as Festival Support Adviser with Tipperary County Council, as well as with Music Generation.